46 Literacy Concepts Children Learn When Adults Read Picture Books Aloud

-Stories can be told about a culture that is the same or different from theirs.
+Stories can introduce cultures that are the same or different from the reader.

 Stories can be acted out through physical activity, puppetry, shadow plays, felt boards, etc.

 Stories can be interpreted through art: drawings, clay, collages, etc.

 Some books don't have pictures.